How do IR35 changes affect creative freelancers? (Q&A)

 What happens if I disagree with the client’s determination?

 You can challenge it.
-They have to let you know within 45 days why they assessed you as they did.
+They have to let you know in writing within 45 days why they assessed you as they did.
 You can ask the client for a copy of the results from the CEST employment status tool.
 It will show how they answered the questions.
 Maybe they got something wrong.

 If you have an accountant they can provide a statement confirming that you’re operating in a way that is typical of self-employment.